0xAX/linux-insides/mm/linux-mm-2.md

 	.fill	512,8,0
 ```

 As you can see `level2_fixmap_pgt` is right after the `level2_kernel_pgt` which is kernel code+data+bss.
 Every fix-mapped address is represented by an integer index which is defined in the `fixed_addresses` enum from the [arch/x86/include/asm/fixmap.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/fixmap.h).
-For example it contains entries for `VSYSCALL_PAGE` - if emulation of legacy vsyscall page is enabled, `FIX_APIC_BASE` for local [apic](h
-ttp://en.wikipedia.org/wiki/Advanced_Programmable_Interrupt_Controller) and etc...
-In a virtual memory fix-mapped area is placed in the modules area:
+For example it contains entries for `VSYSCALL_PAGE` - if emulation of legacy vsyscall page is enabled, `FIX_APIC_BASE` for local [apic](http://en.wikipedia.org/wiki/Advanced_Programmable_Interrupt_Controller), etc. In virtual memory fix-mapped area is placed in the modules area:

 ```
        +-----------+-----------------+---------------+------------------+